 Q1-2: Do you agree that the RB set List IE be replaced by the “number of RB sets”?

-Q1-3: Do you agree to add “” to the semantics description of the RB Set Size IE?
+Q1-3: Do you agree to add “The value is at least the number of PRBs corresponding to the number of configured IAB-MT’s PRBs” to the semantics description of the RB Set Size IE?

+Q1-4: Do you agree with removing the words “or IAB-donor-DU” from the explanation of maxnoofRBsetsPerCell in the table below the tabular?